- All engineering courses are taught in English.

 Introduces discrete mathematics and proof techniques involving first order predicate logic and induction.
 Application areas include finite and infinite sets, elementary combinatorial problems, and graph theory.
 Development of tools and mechanisms for reasoning about discrete problems.

-CS 2110 Software Development Methods
+CS 2110 Software Development Methods (only fall)

 A continuation of Intro. to Programming, emphasizing modern software development methods.
 An introduction to the software development life cycle and processes.
 Topics include requirements analysis, specification, design, implementation, and verification.
 Emphasizes the role of the individual programmer in large software development projects.
 Prerequisite: Introduction to Programming.

-ECE or CS 2330 Digital Logic Design
+ECE or CS 2330 Digital Logic Design (fall or spring)

 Includes number systems and conversion; Boolean algebra and logic gates; minimization of switching functions; combinational network design; flip-flops; sequential network design; arithmetic networks.
 Introduces computer organization and assembly language.
 Six laboratory assignments.